All Episodes

 Yes, Bonnie.

-And also when you're waking up and you know you're waking, you think you're awake, and you're laying there trying to decide whether your eyes are open or shut because you're seeing these things so clearly, and then you finally realize your eyes are still shut but you know they're open.
+And also when you're waking up and you know you're waking, you think you're awake, and you're laying there trying to decide whether your eyes are open or shut because you're seeing these things so clearly.

 Well, I think as far as the out-of-body thing, that's fairly easy to determine.

-Because in an out-of-body state, nothing is solid.
+I mean, because in an out-of-body state, you generally, nothing is solid.

-If you're OBE, your hand's going to go through whatever it is.
+You know, if you're OBE, your hand's going to go through whatever it is or your feet.

 Yes, I think it is.